');

 About Dodgeville, WI

-Dodgeville is a small community in Wisconsin with a population of 5,013 residents.
-The median household income is $72,768 per year, which is above the national average.
-The median age in Dodgeville is 42.3 years.
+Dodgeville is a small town located in Wisconsin with a population of 5,013 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,768 per year, which is 3% below the national median of $75,149.
+The median age of 42.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Dodgeville, WI